Skip to content

 Info

-Leaving the self signed certificate there is a valid option, however, you will see a security warning in every browser until a proper certificate is installed.
+Leaving the self-signed certificate in place is a valid option.
+However, every browser displays a security warning until a proper certificate is installed.

-• Ensure every octoplant client has any required updates to trust the new certificate.
+• Make sure that every Octoplant client has any required updates to trust the new certificate.

-If you install a certificate from a trusted Certificate Authority (CA), client-side browser might still warn that the certificate is not trusted.
-Under this situation, review install instructions from your CA.
+If you install a certificate from a trusted Certificate Authority (CA), the client-side browser might still warn that the certificate is not trusted.
+In this case, review the installation instructions from your CA.

-Even with a trusted CA certificate, warnings may occur due to:
+Even with a trusted CA certificate, warnings may occur for the following reasons:

-• Missing CA in browser’s trusted store (common on older systems): Keep systems updated to receive new CA certificates via Windows Update.
+• Missing CA in the browser’s trusted store, which is common on older systems: Keep systems updated to receive new CA certificates through Windows Update.

-• Missing intermediate certificates: Ensure your server provides the full certificate chain (intermediate + root).
+• Missing intermediate certificates: Make sure that your server provides the full certificate chain, including intermediate and root certificates.

-• Expired certificate: Renew or replace as needed.
+• Expired certificate: Renew or replace the certificate as needed.

 Your IT department should be able to address any of these issues.